UBCSailbot/raye-local-pathfinding/README.md

 #### Plotting minimum distance graphs

-You can analyze the closest obstacle dist vs time graph of a completed simulation by cding to `local-pathfinding/python` and running `python min_dist_graphing.py <foldername>`, where `<foldername>` is the simulation's output folder name, found in `local-pathfinding/output`.
+You can analyze the closest obstacle distance vs. time graph of a completed simulation by cding to `local-pathfinding/python` and running `python min_dist_graphing.py <foldername>`, where `<foldername>` is the simulation's output folder name, found in `local-pathfinding/output`.

 ### Running tests